 There’s a famous Roman pasta dish called cacio e pepe.
 It’s just Pecorino Romano, black pepper and sometimes butter – a simple, easy delight.
 And it’s a highlight of the menu at Marta, which specialises in Roman cuisine.
-Owner Flavio Carnevale (who also runs Popolo) uses pepper from North Queensland, Pepe Saya butter, DOP Pecorino and pasta made in house.
+Here, it’s made with pepper from North Queensland, Pepe Saya butter, DOP Pecorino and house-made tonnarelli (a thicker cousin of spaghetti).

-The drinks list has a similar balance.
 Many of the wines are from Lazio (the region Rome is in).
 And innovative biodynamic producers share the page with more classic bottles.
-The cocktail list mixes the expected Italian range (Aperol spritz, Negronis etc.) with some fun tweaks.
+The cocktail list mixes the expected Italian range with some fun tweaks.
 Case and point: a “choose your own bitter” Americano.

-Although the space has a dark colour palette it’s well-lit, open-air and can provide different experiences; regular tables are complemented by a good amount of bar seating and outdoor dining.
+Although the space has a dark colour palette, it’s well-lit, open-air and can provide different experiences.
+Tables inside are complemented by a good amount of bar seating and outdoor dining space.

 best restaurants, cafes and bars